Religiously motivated fear, hatred,

 seen in maltreatment of Roma (a.k.a.
 Gypsies).

-Unfortunately, the English language does not have a widely accepted word to refer
+Unfortunately, the English language does not have a widely accepted single word to refer

-to bigotry based on religion.
-Yet, in our opinion, religious bigotry is the
+to bigotry or intolerance based on religion.
+Yet, in our opinion, religious bigotry and religious intolerance are the

-single most important impediment to world peace.
+most important impediments to world peace.
 If the human race is wiped off

-the face of the earth later in this century, the root cause will probably be
+the face of the earth later in the present century, the root cause will probably be

 America is in the form of discrimination against non-Christians, up to